martha92/babycry/README.md

 > Classify the baby cry sound into 8 different categories (hungry, needs burping, scared, belly pain, discomfort, cold/hot, lonely, tired).

-To address this we explored a number of deep learning approaches such as Convolutional neural networks (CNN), Recurrent Neural Networks (RNN) and Attention Model to achieve th`e best result.
+To address this we explored a number of deep learning approaches such as Convolutional neural networks (CNN), Recurrent Neural Networks (RNN) and Attention Model to achieve the best result.

 ## Data Source